Why you should consider consigning

 A13

-I, Scott Czaja, bought a switch key at a train show in 1972.
+I bought a switch key at a train show in 1972.
 I collected off and on for years and then got serious about collecting Railroadiana in the 1980s.
 I have been the New England Regional Vice President of the "Railroadiana Collectors Association Inc." since the mid 1990s.
 I have been a member of Key Lock and Lantern since the 1990s.
 I have been a member of various railroad historical societies for years.
 I have attended major Railroadiana shows since the 1990s.
 I have been a fulltime Railroadiana dealer since 2001.
-I did mail-order sales for years before there was an eBay.
+I did mail-order sales in the 1980's.
 I have done detailed collection appraisals valued at $210,000 and $375,000.
-I use my name as my eBay ID: S*Czaja.
-I want collectors to find me and I have nothing to hide.
 It is my goal to make this an auction by a collector and for collectors.

 Feel free to contact Scott Czaja at: sczaja@hotmail.com